 Extra features: Some portable navigators include additional user functions.
-You might find a built-in camera, MP3/WMA playback capability or a digital photo viewer.
+You might find a built-in dash camera or MP3/WMA playback capability.
 And some units are expandable, with A/V inputs and outputs available for devices such as your DVD player, rear-view camera, or portable MP3 player.

 3D building graphics: As portable navigators integrate faster processors, they're able to deliver better visual information than in the past.
 One example of this is 3D building graphics, which depicts important buildings or landmarks realistically on the screen, to help you visualize your surroundings better as you follow the directions either by car or on foot.
 These graphics are presently limited to buildings in major cities or other major attractions.